Sudan entry requirements for Mongolia passport holders

 May be checked

 Mongolian passport holders need a visa to enter Sudan.
-You must arrange this before you travel — there is no visa on arrival for Mongolian citizens.
-Plan ahead, as the application process can take several weeks.
+You must arrange this before you travel — there is no visa-on-arrival option for Mongolian citizens.
+Plan ahead and apply through the nearest Sudanese embassy or consulate.

 Entry requirements